Japanese Ramen. Oh yes, the whole world is crazy about it. My fave is always light and simple Shoyu (Soy Sauce) flavor since I was a little.

 - Chop green onions and gingers in large pieces.

-- Braise pork shoulder with green onions, gingers, garlic cloves, sake, sugar, and soy sauce for 2~3 hours in a large pot.
+- Braise pork shoulder with green onions, gingers, garlic cloves, and sake, for 2~3 hours in a large pot.
 Water for braising should always cover the whole ingredients.

 - Turn the heat off, let the pot cooled in the room temperature.